 - Molecular Weight: 140.23 g/mol

-(E)-2-nonenal is an unsaturated aldehyde characterized by a linear chain with a double bond at the second carbon.
-This structural feature contributes to its distinctive odor profile, often described as fatty, green, and cucumber-like.
-The presence of the aldehyde group is crucial for its reactivity and sensory impact.
+(E)-2-Nonenal is an unsaturated aldehyde characterized by its aliphatic chain and a double bond, which significantly influences its odor profile.
+The presence of the aldehyde group is crucial for its distinctive scent, often described as fatty and green.

 Citation hooks: FlavScents; PubChem; FEMA